Entry Regulations for Austria

 Certain Austrian embassies and consulates are issuing visas; please check directly with the embassy in your country.

-The test cannot be older than 72 hours.
+When entering Austria as a business traveller, my COVID test cannot be older than 72 hours.
 Is this from when the test was administered or when the result was obtained?

 The 72 hours are calculated from when the test was administered.